automerge/automerge/automerge-wasm/README.md

 ## Automerge WASM Low Level Interface

 This package is a low level interface to the [automerge rust](https://github.com/automerge/automerge-rs/tree/experiment) CRDT.
-The api is intended to be a "close to the metal" as possible only a few ease of use accomodations.
+The api is intended to be as "close to the metal" as possible with only a few ease of use accommodations.
 This library is used as the underpinnings for the [Automerge JS wrapper](https://github.com/automerge/automerge-rs/tree/experiment/automerge-js) and can be used as is or as a basis for another higher level expression of a CRDT.

 ### Why CRDT?

-CRDT stands for Conflict Free Replicated Datatype.
-It is a datastructure that offers eventual consistency where multiple actors can write to the document independantly and then these edits can be automatically merged together into a coherent document that, as much as possible, preserves the inten of the different writers.
+CRDT stands for Conflict Free Replicated Data Type.
+It is a data structure that offers eventual consistency where multiple actors can write to the document independently and then these edits can be automatically merged together into a coherent document that, as much as possible, preserves the intent of the different writers.
 This allows for novel masterless application design where different components need not have a central coordinating server when altering application state.

 ### Terminology